Lower Mitcham

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lower Mitcham has six active public transport stops, offering a mix of train and bus services.
-These stops are served by fifteen different routes that collectively facilitate 724 weekly passenger trips.
-Transport accessibility is rated as good, with residents located an average of 279 meters from the nearest stop.
+Lower Mitcham has six operational public transport stops offering a mix of train and bus services.
+These stops are served by fifteen different routes, facilitating 724 weekly passenger trips in total.
+Residents enjoy good transport accessibility, with an average distance of 279 meters to the nearest stop.
+Primarily residential, most commuters travel outward.
+Cars dominate at 86%, with train use at 5% and cycling at 3%.
+Each dwelling averages 1.5 vehicles.

-Service frequency averages 103 trips per day across all routes, equating to approximately 120 weekly trips per individual stop.
+According to the 2021 Census, 16.7% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 103 trips per day, equating to around 120 weekly trips per individual stop.

 Frequently Asked Questions - Transport